The purpose and proper use of bidets, those mysterious European bathroom fixturesAlso see:

 If you have a bidet, you still use the toilet for all the conventional purposes!
 No, a bowel movement probably would not go down the drain of a bidet, not without quite a bit of unpleasant assistance by the operator or some poor person who came along later.
 Nor would it be particularly helpful to poop in the sink or in the shower, while we're discussing inappropriate defecation.Japanese toilet seats with built-in bidets

 A bidet is a specialized device to be used only for cleaning your genitals and anal region!
 Sorry to be all blunt and clinical, but this is rather important.
-For the sake of all employees at traditional European hotels, do not use the bidet inappropriately!
+For the sake of the staff at traditional European hotels, do not use the bidet inappropriately!

 You can buy toilet seats with built-in bidet functions, and you can also buy just the bidet sprayer itself.